Are you indecisive, or are you not so sure?

 How does a brand identify and simplify themes?

-Mass Consumer Psychology
+Scalable Consumer Psychology

-It might sound odd to have a campaign objective to produce the ‘least-confusing’ message, and it is usually highly positive in tone.
-But if you achieve only that outcome, reducing confusion levels will itself achieve a lasting, strong customer perception.
+It might sound odd to have a campaign objective to produce the ‘least confusing’ message, and it is usually highly positive in tone, but if you achieve only that outcome, reducing confusion levels will itself achieve a lasting, strong, customer perception.

-Once a consumer can make sense of your proposition, other human personality factors – such as confirmation bias – will reinforce personal choices, positive feelings of brand ‘love’, identification and loyalty.
+Once a consumer can make sense of your proposition, other human personality factors – such as confirmation bias – will reinforce personal choices, positive feelings of ‘brand love’, identification, and loyalty.

 It’s a win-win result for brand and consumer.